Everstage/evericons/README.md

-#Evericons
+# Evericons
 A set of icons taken from Untitled Icons and converted to React components.

 ## Basic Usage

-Both icon styles are preconfigured to be stylable by setting the `color` CSS property, either manually or using utility classes like `text-gray-500` in a framework like [Tailwind CSS](https://tailwindcss.com).
+All icon styles are preconfigured to be stylable by setting the `color` CSS property, except `lottie` animation icons, either manually or using utility classes like `text-gray-500` in a framework like [Tailwind CSS](https://tailwindcss.com).

 First, install `evericons`: